josephlei/jjl-website/_posts/2015-07-07-what-to-learn-first.markdown

 ####*With that said, here's what I'm currently learning in no particular order :)*

-####**Updated 2015-08-30**
+####**Updated 2015-09-02**

-#####Personal note: I've moved a lot of items that were here to "Lower Priority Items," not because they're not important, but because I'm learning more about how I learn and trying to be honest with myself about what will make the biggest difference, beautifully referred to as "highest net present value" by Nir Kaldero of Galvanize Data Science.
-On second thought, this is the crux of this entire article "what to learn first."
+#####Personal note: I've moved a lot of items that were previously here to "Lower Priority Items," not because they're not important, but because I'm learning more about how I learn and trying to be honest with myself about what will make the biggest difference, beautifully referred to as "highest net present value" by Nir Kaldero of Galvanize Data Science.
+On second thought, this is the crux of this entire article, prioritizing "what to learn first."

 * Python 2.7
-* Python libraries: Pandas, Numpy, re (regex)
+* Python libraries: Pandas, Numpy, Sci-Kit Learn
 * VIM
 * Inferential Statistics
 * Linear Algebra via Udacity
-* Machine Learning via Coursera
+* Machine Learning via Coursera (Andrew Ng's)
+* Probability Theory

 ####*Lower Priority Items*